-Welcome to Flash Pulp, episode two hundred and fifty-nine.
+Welcome to Flash Pulp, episode three hundred and fifty-five.

-This week’s episodes are brought to you by the Nutty Bites podcast.
+This week’s episodes are brought to you by Nutty Bites

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, Harm Carter discovers an unexpected labyrinth lurking in the basement.

 Once infected I wasn’t just another homicidal maniac – no, I was an incredibly well trained homicidal maniac.